Skip to main content

 Our student's experience

-Donatella Abba, University of Bath student, describes her study abroad experience as the "best experience of [her] life".1
+Charlotte Greenstein, University of Bath student, described her study abroad experience as the "life changing".1

 Turing Stories